 The initiatives you’ve taken to integrate your competency model into your workforce development program and processes is a critical first step.
 Yet, supporting today’s employees in closing their current skills gaps is not enough.
 To create a talent-ready workforce, look to the data to define future skills (and gaps).

 HR data and analytics can help you spot talent trends, provide insights into what’s next, and help you measure how well you’re keeping up with the 4IR disruption.
 Use forecasting data and planning metrics to map emerging job categories, skills requirements, and supply and demand projections to shape your recruiting, training, reskilling, and performance management priorities.

 An integrated talent management system, fueled by data analytics, converts talent management intuition into fact-based insight.

 Skills disruption is coming … and it’s an urgent concern.
 To pull off a successful talent management strategy, you must align recruiting and hiring with a longer-term view of organizational needs.

 First, assess the competencies and determine the talent potential of your current workforce.
 From that workforce intelligence, determine what skills you’ll need next.
 Despite fears that robots will take over all jobs of the future, for example, there will still be a need for people to conceive, build and maintain the machines.
-Finally, strategically hire people who can deliver future skills.
+Finally, building an effective workforce will also require that you strategically hire people who can deliver future skills.